carloslfu/tauri-deno-example/README.md

 Example of using Tauri with `deno_runtime` to run multiple tasks in parallel.
 This repo showcases parallel code execution, stopping tasks, handling permissions, and getting results.

-I use channels to stop tasks and hashmaps to store the return values and handles of the tasks.
-This repo also showcases how to get around some limitations of the `deno_runtime` crate such as having only one global permissions prompter and still being able to handle permission prompts from multiple threads.
+This repo uses channels to stop tasks and hashmaps to store the return values and handles of the tasks.
+The Tauri <> Rust communication is done through Tauri events and commands.

+If there are pending permission requests, it could block some tasks that might also need permissions from running due to a `deno_runtime` limitation.
+See this issue for more details: https://github.com/denoland/deno/issues/27160.

 Run it with: